-(a) Hold a BA/BSc (Hons) degree in Architecture, awarded on the equivalent of not less than 240 ECTS credits, from an accredited school of architecture, passed at Second Class Honours Grade II (2:2)or higher;
+(a) Hold a BA/BSc (Hons) in Architecture, awarded on the equivalent of not less than 240 ECTS credits, from an accredited Architecture Programme, passed at Second Class Honours Grade II (2:2) or higher;

-(b) *Holders of BA/BSc (Hons) Architecture degree with less than Second Class Honours Grade II (2:2) PLUS a period of work-based learning presented in the form of a portfolio of a standard equivalent to, or higher than, Second Class Honours Grade II.
+(b) *Holders of BA/BSc (Hons) in Architecture with less than Second Class Honours Grade II (2:2) PLUS a period of work-based learning presented in the form of a portfolio of a standard equivalent to, or higher than, Second Class Honours Grade II (2:2).

-Location: Cork Centre for Architectural Education, Copley Street, Cork
+Cork Centre for Architectural Education, Douglas Street, Cork T23 AD7R

 Union of Students in Ireland (USI) Levy

 The USI membership levy of €7.00 has been introduced as a result of a referendum where students opted to affiliate to the national Students’ Union.
 This levy must be paid before the start of Semester 1.

 If your course requires a deposit, that figure will be deducted from your second semester fee payment in January.

 Fees for EU students are payable in two equal instalments.
 First payment at registration in August and the second in January.

 International student fee payment